Coupled VAE: Improved Accuracy and Robustness of a Variational Autoencoder: The Variational Autoencoder

 \subsection{Comparison with other generative machine learning methods}

-The paradigm generative adversarial networks form a recent advance in generative machine learning methods.
-The basic idea of GANs was published in a 2010 blog post by \citet{Olli2010}.
-The name ‘GAN’ was introduced by \citet{Goodfellow2014}.
-Compared with variational autoencoders, generative adversarial networks are used for optimizing generative tasks specifically.
-Though GANs can set models with a true latent space, as is the case with BiGAN and ALI \citep{Donahue2017, Dumoulin2017}, which are designed to improve the performance of GANs, GANs cannot generate a reasonable result when the data is high-dimensional.
+The paradigm of generative adversarial networks (GANs) is a recent advance in generative machine learning methods.
+The basic idea of GANs was published in a 2010 blog post by \citet{Olli2010}, and the name ‘GAN’ was introduced by \citet{Goodfellow2014}.
+In comparison with variational autoencoders, generative adversarial networks are used for optimizing generative tasks specifically.
+GANs can produce models with true latent spaces, as is the case of Bidirectional GAN (BiGAN) and adversarially learned inference (ALI) \citep{Donahue2017, Dumoulin2017}, which are designed to improve the performance of GANs, GANs.
+However, GANs cannot generate reasonable results when data are high-dimensional \citep{neyshabur2017stabilizing}.
 By contrast, as a probabilistic model, the specific goal of a variational autoencoder is to marginalize out non-informative variables during the training process.
-The ability to set complex priors enables prior expert knowledge to be incorporated.
-Due to the characteristic of latency in generative machine learning methods, combining the latent representation with many existing models is now an improved method for sequence modeling.
+The ability to use complex priors in the latent space enables existing expert knowledge to be incorporated.

 Bayesian networks form another generative model.
 Judea Pearl proposed the Bayesian network paradigm in 1985.
-Bayesian networks have a strong ability to capture the symbolic figures of input information \citep{Pearl1985} and combine the objective probabilities with subjective estimates for both qualitative and quantitate modeling.
-The whole concept of Bayesian networks is built on Bayes’ theorem.
-Due to the non-restriction between distribution families and variables, as well as the properties of neural networks, Deep Bayesian networks are now used to compute the complex data.
-Furthermore, another effective way to solve the posteriority of the distribution derived from neural networks is to train and predict by variational inference techniques \citep{Goodfellow2016}.
-Compared to the original Bayesian network, the basic building blocks of deep networks provides multiple loss functions to make multi-target prediction, transfer learning, and various outputs depending on different situations.
-The improvement of the deeper architectures, VAE, specifically, keeps growing.
+Bayesian networks have a strong ability to capture the symbolic figures of input information \citep{Pearl1985} and combine objective probabilities with subjective estimates for both qualitative and quantitative modeling.
+The basic concept of Bayesian networks is built on Bayes’ theorem.
+Another effective way to solve for the posterior of the distribution derived from neural networks is to train and predict using variational inference techniques \citep{Goodfellow2016}.
+Compared with the original Bayesian network, the basic building blocks of deep networks provide multiple loss functions for making multi-target predictions, for transfer learning, and for varying outputs to depending on situations.
+The improvement of the deeper architectures, using VAE specifically, continues to grow.

 Other generative models are now commonly combined with a variational autoencoder to improve performance. \citet{Ebbers2017} developed a VAE with a Hidden Markov Model (HMM) as the latent model for discovering acoustic units. \citet{Dilokthanakul2016} studied the use of Gaussian mixture models as the prior distribution of the VAE to perform unsupervised clustering through deep generative models.
 He showed a heuristic algorithm called “minimum information constraint,” and it is capable of improving the unsupervised clustering performance with his model. \citet{Srivastava2017} presented the effective autoencoding variational Bayes based inference method for latent Dirichlet allocation (LDA).
 This model solves the problems caused by autoencoding variational Bayes by the Dirichlet prior and by component collapsing.
 Also, this model matches traditional methods inaccuracy with much better inference time.